EMPOWERING EMPLOYMENT

 Wage growth is one element in the complex issue of poverty and employment.
 Barriers to employment are significant to many populations.
 Limited access to quality childcare, lack of transportation, and housing instability are a few of the problems low-income workers may face.

-For individuals with varied barriers to employment, obtaining the needed education or certification can be too much of a financial burden.
-United Way has partnered with Ivy Tech Foundation to fund a pilot program, IvyBridges, which bridges education to stable employment.
-Unemployed or underemployed individuals who wish to obtain a CDL license are provided a scholarship which covers nearly all the cost of tuition, books, and fees.
-Ivy Tech then utilizes its vast network of partners to help place CDL students in open jobs.
+United Way partnered with Ivy Tech Foundation to fund a pilot program called IvyBridges.
+Students in this program consist of unemployed or underemployed individuals who wish to obtain a CDL license.
+Scholarships cover nearly all the cost of tuition, books, and fees.
+Ivy Tech's vast network of regional partners help connect students to open CDL jobs.

 MORNING FLIGHT GOLFERS: We are still on for this morning.
 The ECC and UWSWI staff will monitor the weather for lightning and will make a call as soon as possible.
 We may have a delay.